 - updating and adapting their core knowledge and abilities to compete in the ever-changing global enterprise.

 - developing new knowledge and skills to pursue new career opportunities.

 - serving as mentors for the engineering profession, helping others develop a passion for engineering.

 - exchanging and applying knowledge to create new opportunities that advance our society and solve a variety of technical and social problems.

-- the broad education necessary to understand the impact of engineering solutions in global and societal context
+h.) the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context